 BOARD MEETINGS AND ATTENDANCEplus

-There were six full Board meetings held during 2023, four meetings of the Audit and Risk Committee, three meetings of the Remuneration Committee, two meetings of the Nomination Committee and one meeting of the Social Values and ESG Committee.
-All of these meetings were held in-person and were attended in full.
+There were six full Board meetings held during 2024, five meetings of the Audit and Risk Committee, three meetings of the Remuneration Committee, two meetings of the Nomination Committee and three meetings of the Social Values and ESG Committee.
+All of these meetings were held in-person and attendance was as shown in the table above.

-Irrespective of their Committee membership, all members of the Board, including the Chair of the Board, Chief Executive and Chief Financial Officer, are invited to attend all Committee meetings, but are never involved in discussions and decisions regarding their own remuneration or appointment/replacement.
+All Board members, including the Chair of the Board, the Chief Executive, and the Chief Financial Officer, are invited to all Committee meetings regardless of whether they are members of the Committee.
+However, they are never involved in discussions or decisions pertaining to their own compensation or appointment or replacement.
 In addition, the Audit and Risk Committee also meets with the external auditors without any Executive Directors being present.

 Board packs are distributed in the week prior to each meeting to provide sufficient time for Directors to review their papers in advance.
 If Directors are unable to attend a Board meeting for any reason, they nonetheless receive the relevant papers and are consulted prior to the meeting and their views are made known to the other Directors.